Byhas/first-assingment/README.md

-# the rar file contain a pdf explanation fiel with all codes
+# the rar file contain a pdf explanation file with all codes